mustafacansevinc/highly-available-elasticsearch/README.md

 This method allows a reasonably smooth distribution of documents across all of your shards.
 This will distribute your documents pretty well across all of your shards so you can quickly query lots of documents.

-Searches run on a single thread per shard, so searches across lots of shards will cause slow search speeds as different shards has to be queried to collect the information.
+Searches run on a single thread per shard, so searches across lots of shards will cause slow search speeds as different shards have to be queried to collect the information.

 Also, each index and shard requires some memory and CPU resources.
-Usually a small set of large shards uses fewer resources than many small shards.
+Usually, a small set of large shards uses fewer resources than many small shards.

 Elasticsearch will balance shards automatically.
-When a node has been added or a node has fails, Elasticsearch rebalances the index's shards across the remaining nodes.
+When a node has been added or a node has failed, Elasticsearch rebalances the index's shards across the remaining nodes.
 The time to rebalance the cluster increases as the shard size increases.

-Also [replication of the shards](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-replication.html) to other nodes ensures that you always have the data even if you lose some nodes.
+Also, [replication of the shards](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-replication.html) to other nodes ensures that you always have the data even if you lose some nodes.

 So, the optimal shard size or count will be between these extreme values, usually.
 And the best way is to run benchmarks using near-real data and queries.

-On the older versions of Elasticsearch it was recommended to calculate the number and size of shards.
+On the older versions of Elasticsearch, it was recommended to calculate the number and size of shards.

 But now, with the newer versions, the best way to prevent oversharding and other shard-related issues is to create a sharding strategy to help you determine and maintain the optimal number of shards for your cluster while limiting the size of those shards.

-And as there isn't any strategy which fits every cluster, a good sharding strategy must account for your infrastructure, use case, and performance expectations.
+And as there isn't any strategy that fits every cluster, a good sharding strategy must account for your infrastructure, use case, and performance expectations.
 [Quantitative cluster sizing webinar](https://www.elastic.co/elasticon/conf/2016/sf/quantitative-cluster-sizing) explains the recommended methodology to create a sharding strategy.

-When building the sharding strategy, consider what explained detailly previously.
+When building the sharding strategy, consider what was explained detailly previously.

 Kibana has the required tools to [monitor elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/monitor-elasticsearch-cluster.html), which should be used as different shard configurations are tested.